Optimal Decision Making Under Strategic Behavior: General costs

 \section{General costs}

 In this section, we first show that, under no assumptions on the cost people pay to change features, the optimal policy may violate outcome monotonicity.
 Then, we introduce an efficient iterative algorithm that it is guaranteed to terminate and find locally optimal decision policies.
-Finally, we propose a variation of the algorithm that is amenable to parallelization (but does not enjoy theoretical guarantees).
+Finally, we propose a variation of the algorithm that can significantly reduce its running time when working with real data.

 \xhdr{There may not exist an optimal policy that satisfies outcome monotonicity under general costs} Our starting point is the toy example introduced at the end of Section~\ref{sec:formulation}.
 Here, we just mo\-di\-fy the cost individuals pay to change features so that it violates outcome monotonicity of the costs.
 More specifically, assume $\xb\in\{1,2,3\}$ with $\gamma=0.1$,